The Impact of a refusal to engage in ADR

 Share

-In the recent case of Invenia Technical Computing Corp v Hudson (also known as Re Invenia Labs Ltd) [2024] EWHC 1302 (Ch) ICC Judge Barber considered when the Court might deny a successful party their costs if they unreasonably refuse to participate in mediation.
+In Invenia Technical Computing Corp v Hudson (also known as Re Invenia Labs Ltd) [2024] EWHC 1302 (Ch) on 7.6.24, ICC Judge Barber considered when the Court might deny a successful party their costs if they unreasonably refuse to participate in mediation.

 Under the heading, 'The impact of a refusal to engage in ADR', ICC Judge Barber in Invenia summarised the position as follows, from paragraphs 9 to 16: